wcukier/wcukier.github.io/_pages/about.md

 ## (Sci-Fi/Fantasy) Book Recommendations
-- An Unkindness of Ghosts by Rivers Solomin
+- An Unkindness of Ghosts by Rivers Solomon

 - The Broken Earth Trilogy by N. K. Jemisin